 Union States – Border States – Confederate States

 During the American Civil War, the Federal Government was generally referred to as the Union, although the terms “United States,” “Federals,” the “North,” and “Yankee” were also used.
 Supported by 20 Free States and five Border States, the Union was comprised of:

 These states were actually slave states which did not declare their secession from the United States

-The Union was opposed by 11 Southern slave states that had declared a secession to join together to form the Confederate States of America.
+The Union was opposed by 11 Southern slave states that had declared a secession to form the Confederate States of America.

 When the Civil War began in April 1861, there were only 16,000 men in the U.S. Army, and many of these were Southern officers who resigned to join the Confederate States Army.
 With a drastic shortage of men, President Abraham Lincoln called on the states to raise a force of 75,000 men for three months to put down the “insurrection.”
 Though Lincoln thought the war would be brief, he was wrong, and on July 22, 1861, Congress authorized a volunteer army of 500,000 men.

 Initially, the call for volunteers was easily met by abolitionists, patriotic Northerners, and many immigrants enlisting for a steady income.
 However, when it was apparent that it would take more than 90 days to put down the insurrectionists, the Federal Government began to offer bounties to volunteers and instituted a draft.

-There were many people living in the Border States who opposed secession and supported the Union.
-These men were called “Unionists,” though they were often referred to by Southerners as “Homemade Yankees.”
+Many people were living in the Border States who opposed secession and supported the Union.
+These men were called “Unionists,” though Southerners were often referred to as “Homemade Yankees.”
 Nearly 120,000 “Unionists served in the Union Army during the Civil War, and every Southern state raised Unionist regiments.

 During the war, the Lincoln administration wrestled with the idea of authorizing the recruitment of black troops.
 However, by mid-1862, with the declining number of volunteers and the need for more troops, the Union Army pushed the Government into allowing African-Americans to serve.
 By the end of the Civil War, almost 200,000 black men served as soldiers in the U.S. Military.